 As you consider a career in nursing and application to our college, consider your ability to participate fully in an educational program for nursing.
 The Nursing profession is challenging and with job duties that can change by the minute, RNs need to be ready to perform a variety of tasks.
 Standards and Functional Abilities for Nursing Students has been developed for you to self-assess your readiness for a nursing career.

 GSC admits students in August and January.
 Admissions are rolling, based on the date all application materials are received.
 At this time, there is an increased interest in the field of nursing.
 Therefore, students may experience a longer delay to enroll in the nursing courses than in general education courses.
 Upon acceptance, students will be notified when there are openings available in general education courses.

 Honors Admission Program

-The Honors Admission Program at Good Samaritan College of Nursing and Health Science provides an opportunity for high school students who apply by December 1 of their senior year priority placement in nursing their first semester and eligibility for additional scholarships.
+The Honors Admission Program at Good Samaritan College of Nursing and Health Science provides an opportunity for high school students who apply by December 1 of their senior year, priority placement in nursing their first semester and eligibility for additional scholarships.
 Applicants must have a minimum 3.2 cumulative GPA, 25+ ACT or 1150+ SAT (Math and Reading only).
 Applicants may also be required to prepare an essay for competitive selection of candidates.
 The college may also extend eligibility to college transfer students who meet the high school criteria as well as a 3.2+ GPA for college coursework.
 Eligibility for college transfer honors is dependent on available spacing.
 For information on how to apply, contact the Admissions office at (513) 862-2743.

 Waiting List – Delayed Entry

 GSC currently has a waiting list for entry to the College.
 There is a high demand for nursing education.
 The College has a rolling admission process and twice-a-year admissions.
 Questions about possible future enrollment dates should be directed to the admissions office at (513) 862-2743.